AbdelhalemKassara/Unity_3D_Racing_Game/README.md

 When unity has finished compiling the game will start running.

 ## Built With
-C# - programming language the game was written in
+C# - programming language the game was written in.

-Unity 2019.2.12f1 - the game engine that was used
+Unity 2019.2.12f1 - the game engine that was used.